Turnip and Rutabaga

 We grow a selection of turnip varieties, including Scarlet, Purple Top, and Gold.
 Scarlet turnips have a bright pink skin and pink skin the middle of white fresh.

-Gilfeather turnips are actually a hybrid turnip and rutabaga.
-A selection on the Slow Food Ark of Taste, Gilfeather turnips were developed by Mr. John Gilfeather in Vermont.
-They have whiter flesh and does not have the purple blush on the skin.
+Gilfeather turnips are actually a cross between turnips and rutabaga.
+An heirloom selection on the Slow Food Ark of Taste, Gilfeather turnips were developed by Mr. John Gilfeather in Vermont.
+They have whiter flesh that is creamy when cooked, and a slight green blush on the upper part of the root.

 Cooking Tips